cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 ## Money handling steps

-With the `bank` now in your keeper it is time to have your keeper handle the money.
-Keep this concern in its own file as the keeper is reused on play, reject, and forfeit.
+With the `bank` now in your keeper, it is time to have your keeper handle the money.
+Keep this concern in its file as the keeper is reused on a play, reject, and forfeit.

 Create the new file `x/checkers/keeper/wager_handler.go` and add three functions to collect a wager, refund a wager, and pay winnings: